ibrahimbinbuga/StudentPerformanceAnalysis/README.md

 - The preprocessed data was saved into StudentPerformanceMapped.csv for reproducibility and reference.
 ****************************************************************************************************
-## Model Eğitimi
+## Model Training
-4 adet model eğitilmiştir.
+Four models were trained.

 ****************************************************************************************************

 #### Linear Model
-##### Why we tried it:
+##### Reasons for Selection:
-- We used it as the first step because it is simple and explainable.
+- Initially utilized due to its simplicity and explainability.
-- We wanted to see the linear relationships between the target variable and the features.
+- It provided insights into the linear relationships between the target variable and the features.
-##### Why we didn't choose it:
+##### Reason for Exclusion:
-- Because we thought there are non-linear relationships between the features in our dataset.
+- Non-linear relationships between the features in the dataset were identified.

-##### Performans Değerlendirmesi:
+##### Performance Evaluation:
 - Mean Squared Error (MSE): 3.13
 - Mean Absolute Error (MAE): 0.46
 - R²: 0.77